atlan-antillia/EfficientNet-Alzheimer-s-Disease/README.md

 </pre>

 </pre>
-The number of images in the dataset is the following:<br>
+The number of images in this new dataset is the following:<br>
 <img src="./projects/Alzheimer's-Disease/_Resampled_Alzheimer's_Images_.png" width="740" height="auto"><br>
 <br>